Deckhandfirststar01/Skrivebord/doc/git-basics.md

 ### Update repository

 Open terminal and go to the repository.
-If you don't have a repository read [How to setup grip and github on osx](/doc/grip-github-osx.md) first.
+If you don't have a repository read [How to setup grip and bitbucket on osx](/doc/grip-bitbucket-osx.md) first.

 ```
 cd ~/Desktop/spec